 - The ISB is committed to uphold the principles of EDI in this Code of Conduct in all its activities and its communications among ISB members, and with members of the scientific community and the general public.

-All attendees, speakers, organizers and exhibitors/sponsors at ISB events (hereafter known as “attendees”) are expected to abide by this Code of Conduct.
-The aim is to ensure that the collaborative and community ethos of the event is followed and that no individual or group feels harassed or uncomfortable in participating in the event or social activities.
-Stated below is the expected behavior of all attendees at ISB events, and what is expected of the ISB Executive Committee and of the conference organizers who are working on behalf of the ISB EC.
+All attendees, speakers, organizers and exhibitors/sponsors at ISB events or anyone communicating on our communication channels (including but not limited to our mailing list, Slack channel, Twitter, etc) (hereafter known as “community members”) are expected to abide by this Code of Conduct.
+The aim is to ensure that the collaborative and community ethos of the event and communications is followed and that no individual or group feels harassed or uncomfortable in participating in the event,social activities or online.
+Stated below is the expected behavior of all community members at ISB events and communications, and what is expected of the ISB Executive Committee and of the conference organizers who are working on behalf of the ISB EC.

 1. Respectful behavior towards all attendees.
-We will not tolerate harassment or intimidation of any person, whether verbal, physical, or written (including on social media or by email).
+We will not tolerate abuse, harassment or intimidation of any person, whether verbal, physical, or written (including on social media, by email, Slack, Twitter or other means of communication).

 This includes, but is not limited to: